b-vic/port-checker/README.md

 # port-checker
-Connect to destination address(es) on a server and port to validate connectivity from command line.
-Supports IP or FQDN (fully qualified domain name) address.
+Connect to destination address(es) validate connectivity from command line.
+Supports IP address or FQDN (fully qualified domain name) address.

 Several alternatives to this exist but are not always available nor processed in parallel.
 All you need is java to run and javac if you can't upload a .class file to your server.

-Useful for server migrations, firewalls, and permissions testing.
+Useful for application migrations and firewall testing.

 ## Usage